Verify file integrity with Sigcheck: a complete step-by-step guide

 2. Run: gpg --verify paquete.tar.zst.sig paquete.tar.zst

 If GnuPG indicates a valid signature and the key belongs to the trusted developer, integrity and authorship are guaranteed.
-On Arch, pacman y makepkg They automate this using pacman-key; manually, the process is identical: validate that the PGP signature matches the downloaded file.
+On Arch, pacman and makepkg automate this using pacman-key; manually, the process is identical: validate that the PGP signature matches the downloaded file.

 Compare files to each other: Is this copy identical to the original?